 Young adults as well as older adults can gain immeasurably, we have found, if they are able to grasp just three simple points.
 First, inheriting wealth carries a responsibility.
 Second, the best way to view that responsibility is in the context of a family's values.
 And finally, philanthropy is a powerful force.
 On this last point, you'll no doubt recall, the same has been said about education.

-1 Estimates in this article are based on the results of the Bank of America Survey of Wealthy Americans 2008.
+1 Estimates in this article are based on the results of the 2015 U.S. Trust Insights on Wealth and Worth® survey.